Aziz Al-Yasiri: Return to Iraq

 In 2003, he founded the Democratic Iraqi Current party.
 With sectarian differences running high in Iraq and a closed system list which guaranteed large religious and sectarian parties a large number of seats, secular parties such as the Democratic Iraqi Current did not fare well in the Iraqi legislative election of 2005.
 Receiving only 8331 votes, or.10%.
 After his party's defeat, he went on to participate in changing the Iraqi voting system from a single, country-wide list to an open list, guaranteeing minorities proportionate seats roughly equal to their population numbers, regardless of voter turnout.

 Death

 Increasingly dissatisfied with the system, he tried to organize a vote of no-confidence against the government of Prime Minister Nouri al-Maliki after labelling his government as a “multi-party dictatorship.”
-On June 25, 2007, a suicide bomber blew himself up in the Baghdad Mansour Hotel lobby, killing General Aziz Al-Yasiri and former Anbar Governor Fassal Al-Guood, as well as prominent tribal sheiks from Anbar Province.
+On June 25, 2007, a suicide bomber blew himself up in the Baghdad Mansour Hotel lobby, killing Lieutenant General Aziz Al-Yasiri and former Anbar Governor Fassal Al-Guood, as well as prominent tribal sheiks from Anbar Province.
 These tribal sheiks, associated with the Anbar Salvation Council, had taken up arms against Al-Qaeda Iraq.
-General Aziz Al-Yasiri was taken to Ibn Sina Hospital in Baghdad's Green Zone, where he was pronounced dead on arrival.
-Coalition Provisional Authority doctors gave the cause of death as two gunshots to the chest.
+Leftenent General Aziz Al-Yasiri was taken to Ibn Sina Hospital in Baghdad's Green Zone, where he was pronounced dead on arrival.
+Coalition Provisional Authority doctors gave the cause of death as two gunshots to the chest and abdomen.
+According to engineer Thoalfeqar Al-yasiri who worked in the Iraqi Ministry of Defense (MOD) Lieutenant General Aziz was murdered by the Post prime minister of Iraq Nouri al-Maliki.